sambanova/ai-starter-kit/benchmarking/README.md

 2. Enter a model name and choose the right API type

-     _Note: Currently we have specific prompting support for GPT, Llama2, Llama3, Llama3.1, Llama3.2, Llama3.3, Llama4, Mistral, Deepseek, Qwen, QwQ, Solar, and Eeve.
+     _Note: Currently we have specific prompting support for GPT, Llama, Mistral, Deepseek, Qwen, Solar, and Eeve.
 Other instruction models can work, but number of tokens may not be close to the ones specified._

   Use one of the models displayed in the website.
 Then, choose `SambaNova Cloud` in the API type dropdown option.
-E.g. `DeepSeek-R1`.
+E.g. `Meta-Llama-3.3-70B-Instruct`.

 3. If the model selected is **multimodal**, then select the pre-set image size to include in the benchmarking requests.
 There are three categories: Small (500x500px), Medium (1000x1000px) and Large (2000x2000px).
 Otherwise, if model is not multimodal, then leave the value to N/A.